2024 Market Hours

 CCI Internal Operations

 • CCI, in partnership with the newly appointed board, conducts a major restructuring process, including a comprehensive third-party compensation study to support organizational and festival growth.
-After careful planning and forecasting of financials, CCI onboarded an additional 6 W2 employees.
+After careful planning and forecasting of financials, CCI onboarded an additional six W2 employees.

 Total W2 Employees